 Imagery Observation

 By overlaying NAIP aerial photographs, in the same scale (1:3,000) and projection (NAD 1983 UTM, Zone 17N) and similar environmental conditions (Table 3-1) from 1994 and 2019 demonstrates changes in Deer Island shoreline features which suggest erosion over this time period (Figure 3-6 A, B).
 For example, contrasting the 1994 and 2019 imagery suggests that the southwestern inlet has a larger open mouth to the sea in 2019 than the 1994 imagery.
 This suggests that this feature has expanded over time, possibly due to erosion.
 The northeastern shoreline of Deer Island also has an outcropping that looks round and full in 1994 imagery but has changed shape to be pointy and thin in 2019 imagery.
 This change also suggests erosion.
-Still, even looking at aerial evidence, it does appear that there are most instances of erosion than accretion.
+Overally from visual inspection of imagery it does appear that larger portions of the Deer Island shoreline have experienced erosion than accretion.

 Shoreline Analysis for Years 1994-2007

-The LRR analyses for the years 1994-2007 found years and transects of both erosion and accretion (Figure 3-7, A).
-The most common values among transects were erosional rates of about -2.0 to -1.0 m/yr (about 30% of all transects calculated), with some transects within years estimated to have lost between -5.0 to -3.0 m/yr (Figure 3-8, A).
+The LRR analyses of these same images for the years 1994-2007 found years and transects of both erosion and accretion (Figure 3-7, A).
+Overall, erosion was estimated to have occurred in 74.4% of transects, and accretion was estimated to have occurred in 25.6% of transects measured between 1994-2007.The most common values among transects were erosional rates of about -2.0 to -1.0 m/yr (about 30% of all transects calculated had erosion rates this high), with some transects within years estimated to have lost between -5.0 to -3.0 m/yr (Figure 3-8, A).
 For transects within a year where accretion was observed, accretion rates of -0.5 to 0.5 m/yr were estimated.
-Overall, erosion was estimated to have occurred in 74.4% of transects, and accretion was estimated to have occurred in 25.6% of transects measured between 1994-2007.

 The NSM results also demonstrate years of erosion and accretion (Figure 3-7, B).
 The highest erosion distance measurements range from -70.5 to -35.9 meters, and the maximum accretion distance measurements range from 4.3 to 6.4 meters (Figure 3-8, B).
 The most frequent NSM measurement range is -10.0 to 2.2 meters accounting for 29.3% of all transects calculated (Figure 3-8, B).
 The least frequent NSM measurement range is the accretional distance between 4.3 to 6.4 meters accounting for 1.2% of all transects calculated (Figure 3-8, B).